Quick answer: order 10 large pizzas for 25 guests,

 How We Calculate

-We use the industry-standard formula for pizza calculations:
+We use a simple catering-style formula for pizza calculations:

 Tips for Ordering Pizzas